visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/troubleshooting.md

 Remember to restart the instance after changing the value.
 :::

-* If you have enabled SSL, verify whether you have valid SSL certificate.
+* If you have enabled SSL, verify whether you have a valid SSL certificate.
 Check the logs for any SSL certificate error.
-If there is SSL certificate error, Server instance will fall back to http.
-You could verify by visiting the http URL.
+If there is an SSL certificate error, the Server instance will fall back to HTTP.
+You could verify by visiting the HTTP URL.
 * Verify the log if there are any database connection errors.
 <!-- 6-Oct: Get more steps from Mohan -->

-If you are not able to successfully connect to the server after following these steps, kindly contact the BI Hub Support Team by raising ticket in the support portal or by sending an email to support@bihub.com.
+If you are not able to successfully connect to the server after following these steps, kindly contact the BI Hub Support Team by raising a ticket in the support portal or by sending an email to support@bihub.com.
 Kindly attach the supporting log files with the logger level set to **Info** in the **Configuration Utility**.